 Familiarize yourself with the trainer guide.
-Determine whether you will want to use real-life experiences and examples of the group to guide the presentation of much of the content (as it is theoretical).
 Come up with your own examples for your presentation and/or interactive pieces.
 Identify which methods and tools you want to illustrate through modeling.
 Make handouts and flip charts.

-How to Do/Brief Outline:
+Brief Outline:

-The outline for a 90-minute session, good for project coordinator or site leader training, has the following parts:
+The outline for a 90-minute workshop, good for part of site leader or project coordinator training, has the following parts:

-I) Warm-up Activity suggested time 10 minutes 2) What is Reflection suggested time 10 minutes 3) Reflection Theory Part I: Experiential Learning Cycle suggested time 10 minutes 4) Reflection Theory Part II: Kolb's Model suggested time 10 minutes 5) Principles of Reflection suggested time 10 minutes 6) Facilitation Tools for Reflection suggested time 15 minutes suggested time 10 minutes suggested time 15 minutes suggested time 5 minutes
+I) Warm-up Activity suggested time 10 minutes 2) What is Reflection suggested time 10 minutes 3) Reflection Theories suggested time 10 minutes 4) Principles of Reflection suggested time 10 minutes 5) Facilitation Tools for Reflection suggested time 20 minutes 6) Methods of Reflection suggested time 10 minutes 7) Group Brainstorm/Application suggested time 10 minutes 8) Wrap Up suggested time 10 minutes